QuantEcon/lecture-python-programming/source/rst/pandas.rst

 Thus, it is a powerful tool for representing and analyzing data that are naturally organized  into rows and columns, often with  descriptive indexes for individual rows and individual columns.

+You can read more on how Pandas can read and write data files like Excel spreadsheets `here <https://realpython.com/pandas-read-write-files/>`_.

 .. only:: html

     Let's look at an example that reads data from the CSV file ``pandas/data/test_pwt.csv`` that can be downloaded